OrienteerBAP/Orienteer-Guidebook/editing_the_orienteer_configuration_file.md

 * >orientdb.db.password=reader

   Set password for the default user on the OrientDB server.
+* >orientdb.db.installator.username=admin

-* orientdb.db.installator.username=admin    //Set the name of the user that will perform administrative stuff on the OrientDB server.
+  Set the name of the user that will perform administrative stuff on the OrientDB server.
+* >orientdb.db.installator.password=admin

-* orientdb.db.installator.password=admin    //Set the password of the user that will perform administrative stuff on the OrientDB server.
+  Set the password of the user that will perform administrative stuff on the OrientDB server.

 ** Optional properties**